VarunKumarOjha/Meta-heuristic-Optimizer/README.md

 # Meta-heuristic-Optimizer
-Function optimization and meta-heuristic algorithm testing tool (a limited number of algorithms and functions have been implemented).
+Software (Standalone): Non-convex function optimization and meta-heuristic algorithm testing tool (a limited number of algorithms and functions have been implemented).
 Java codes of algorithms have been also included)

 # Files description